 Our stunning custom printed chiffon fabric is a real essential for fashion designers.
-With its beautiful, floaty, and lightweight finish, our gorgeous Paris Chiffon can be personalized with your photos and designs.
-We take your design to create printed chiffon fabric, resulting in a made to order, completely unique fabric.
+With its beautiful, floaty, and lightweight finish, you can print on chiffon with your photos and designs.
+We take your design to create chiffon fabric printing, resulting in a made to order, completely unique fabric.
 This fabric is absolutely ideal for dressmakers of delicate blouses and lingerie.

 Everything made to order

-Soft and shiny, printed Chiffon fabric is a poly-based, cool material.
+Soft and shiny, custom printed chiffon fabric is a poly-based, cool material.

 Chiffon is a plain woven fabric, made using high-twist, crepe yarns.
 The way the yarns are twisted causes a slight pucker in the fabric, giving it some stretch and a marginally rough feel.
 Very early chiffon was made exclusively from silk, however other materials have been used to make Chiffon: nylon in 1938, and a poly version in 1958.
 Poly chiffon rapidly became popular, as it had a particular resilience that the silk had been lacking.
 Chiffon looks like a fine mesh when you look at it very closely (under a magnifying glass) so it does have some transparency.
 Chiffon is similar to Georgette, however it is smoother and more luxurious.
 It is popular in the use of evening wear, blouses, and scarves due to its sheer, floaty qualities.

 Chiffon is a popular choice to print on for these reasons, and as bespoke manufacturers, we love offering this versatile, airy fabric printed with your photos and designs.
 If you plan to use our Chiffon fabric printing service often, Wholesale discounts are available to give you the best deal.